urasandesu/Prig/README.md

 ### Step 1: Install From NuGet
-Add test project(e.g. `ConsoleApplicationTest`) and run the following command in the Package Manager Console:
+Run Visual Studio 2013 as Administrator, add test project(e.g. `ConsoleApplicationTest`) and run the following command in the Package Manager Console:
 ```powershell
 PM> Install-Package Prig -Pre
 ```